roflmaostc/DeconvOptim.jl/docs/src/workflow/changing_loss.md

-# Changing Loss Function
+# Changing Loss Function: 2D Example

 We can also change the loss function.
 However, the loss is the most important part guaranteeing good results.
-Therefore choosing different loss functions than the provided ones, will most likely to worse results.
+Therefore choosing different loss functions than the provided ones, will most likely lead to worse results.
-We try all implemented loss functions of DeconvOptim.jl.
+We now compare all implemented loss functions of DeconvOptim.jl.
-However, we could also include loss functions of Flux.jl since they have the same interface.
+However, we could also include loss functions of Flux.jl since they have the same interface as our loss functions.

 `Poisson()` will most likely produce the best results in presence of Poisson Noise.
 For Gaussian Noise, `Gauss()` is a suitable option.
 `ScaledGaussian()` is mathematical an approximation of `Poisson()`.

 ## Code Example
+This example is also hosted in a notebook on [GitHub](https://github.com/roflmaostc/DeconvOptim.jl/blob/master/examples/changing_loss.ipynb).

 ```@jldoctest
 using Revise, DeconvOptim, TestImages, Images, FFTW, Noise, ImageView